Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Japanese encephalitis or tick-borne encephalitis vaccine should be considered if you are will be on a lengthy trip or you plan to live in areas of risk, including rural farming areas.

-You may need a rabies vaccine if you will be in unprotected rural outdoor areas where rabies is common and may be exposed to wild animals.
+Rabies vaccine may be needed if you will be in unprotected rural outdoor areas where rabies is common and may be exposed to wild animals.

 Currently, the risk for cholera is very low if you are visiting areas with epidemic cholera as long as you take simple precautions.
 This includes drinking and using safe water, cooking foods safely, and thorough hand-washing.
 The cholera vaccine does not work very well.
 It is not recommended for most travelers, and is not available in the U.S.

 Many of these vaccines can be given at the same time without any decrease in their effectiveness.
-Consult your doctor for more information about these vaccines and medicines.
+Talk with your healthcare provider for more information about these vaccines and medicines.

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR